 Football has evolved.

-"You want me to wear that, and do that drill?!
-No chance."
-Hernandez said.Watch the video above to see how Powerade can help players deal with the demands of modern football.
+“It’s just not possible,” he said of making it through 90 minutes today in that shape.Watch the video above to see how Powerade can help players deal with the demands of modern football.